balchua/do-microk8s/README.md

-# Digitalocean Terraform Microk8s
+# DigitalOcean Terraform MicroK8s

-**This currently works for `edge` channel, as the token generation is not yet merged with the latest stable Microk8s version.**
+**This currently works for `latest/edge/ha-preview` channel, HA is still in Preview mode.**

-Bootstrap a multi node Microk8s in digitalocean with Terraform.
+Bootstrap a Highly Available MicroK8s cluster in DigitalOcean with Terraform.

-For example to bootstrap 1 controller and 1 worker.
+For example to bootstrap 1 main node and 1 worker.

 ```hcl